-Research and development expenses increased \$8.0 million in the three months ended March 31, 2023 as compared to the same period in the prior year.
-Research and development expenses were higher in the current period due to higher accrued in-license fees.
-During the three month period ended March 31, 2023, we accrued \$5.0 million related to a development milestone under our Genzyme agreement as we believe that it is probable that the milestone will be achieved.
-Research and development expenses were also higher in the current period due to higher thrid party costs associated with our pivotal Phase 3 clinical trial of mavorixafor for the treatment of people aged 12 years and older with WHIM syndrome.
+Research and development expenses increased \$1.8 million and \$9.7 million in the three and six months ended June 30, 2023, respectively, as compared to the corresponding periods in the prior year.
+Research and development expenses were higher in the current three and six month periods as compared to the prior year due to higher third party costs associated with our pivotal Phase 3 clinical trial of mavorixafor for the treatment of people aged 12 years and older with WHIM syndrome and due to higher accrued in-license fees, including \$5.0 million of accrued fees related to a development milestone under our Genzyme agreement, which we believe is probable of being achieved.